mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/gist.md

 - List all public gists for any user
 `gist --list {{username}}`

-- Update a gist using the id from URL
+- Update a gist using the ID from URL
 `gist --update {{GIST_ID}} {{file.txt}}`